DaisyEverard/Code-Quiz/README.md

  - If time runs out, the quiz stops
  - Displays final score on screen
  - stores the top 3 scores locally (if two scores are equal, the most recent takes precendent)
- - Highscores can be viewed and reset with 'View Highscores' link
+ - Highscores can be reset with a button
  - Name can be changed until you leave the submit screen
  - When answer submitted: Timer pauses, feedback and next question button appear.
+ - Feedback box is red if incorrect, green if correct.
- - It wrong answer causes time to run out, 'next question' becomes 'end'
+ - If a wrong answer causes time to run out, 'next question' becomes 'end'
  - 'Play Again' button which refreshes the page.

+ ## Usage

+ Quiz
+ - Click `Start Quiz` to begin
+ - Read the question, then click one of the purple boxes with answers in them
+ - Read the feedback box about the answer to the question.
+Don't worry! the timer will pause while you review your answer.
+ - When you are ready, click the `Next Question` box to see the next question.
+ - If you get a question wrong, 10s will be deducted from the remaining time
+ - At the end, click the `End` button to see your score
+ - Enter your name and click `Submit` to store your score in the highscores

+ Highscores
+ - To view highscores, click `View Highscores` in the top left
+ - Scroll through the highscores with scrollbar
+ - Click `Clear Highscores` to remove current scores
+ - Click `Go Back` to be taken the the main page

+## Technologies

+- HTML
+- CSS
+- JavaScript
+- Local Storage / JSON

 ## Issues and solutions